Aceinna/docs_openrtk/300ZA/pinout.rst

                    OpenIMU300ZA Interface Connector

 The connector pin definitions are defined in the table below.
+The GPS-related signals are noted.

 **Table Interface Connector Pin Definition**